Ardorax/runner_map/README.md

 }
 ```

-Then you can draw by choosing your sprites in the toolbox.
+Then you can draw by choosing your sprites in the toolbox and using your cursor as a pen like in paint.

 `Shift + Click` will draw a full horizontal line.